-It’s Séance Week, and what better way to commemorate that fact than by hosting your very own Ladies’ Home Séance?
+It’s Séance Week, and what better way to commemorate that fact than by learning how to host your own Ladies’ Home séance — for reals!

 Now, it should be stated here that A LOT of the #aesthetic of the Séance is steeped in racial stereotypes that are really just not okay to perpetuate when hosting your own fake séance.
 So, we have provided some simple rules to help you avoid any betrayals of social ignorance.